 - Public uptime checks issue requests from multiple locations throughout the world to publicly available URLs or Google Cloud resources.

 - Private uptime checks issue requests to internal IP addresses of Google Cloud resources.
-This feature is in Preview.

 The words public and private describe the resources being checked.